 (202) 783-5000

 The National Museum of Women in the Arts is another place that’s under construction.
-In fact, you will have to wait until fall 2023 before it reopens.
-In spite of this, you can view its many resources online, with a special section devoted to Women’s History Month.
-Fortunately, there is also a temporary exhibition you can visit at American University Museum through May 22.
+You will have to wait until fall 2023 before it reopens.
+Despite this, you can view its many resources online, with a special section devoted to Women’s History Month.
+Fortunately, you can also visit a temporary exhibition at the American University Museum through May 22.
 The exhibit is being held on campus at Katzen Arts Center and features over 100 works from 21 contemporary women artists.

 National Women’s History Museum (NWHM)